What is the booking process for my son/daughter?

 What if my son/daughter is an international student?

-If your son/daughter is an international student they will need a UK guarantor to secure a room at one of our properties, only if they choose to pay their contract in instalments.
-We have partnered with UKGuarantor.com and HousingHand.co.uk who will act as UK based guarantors for international students.
-For more information about UKGuarantor please visit UKguarantor.com or for more information about HousingHand.co.uk please visit HousingHand.co.uk
+If your son/daughter is an international student they will need a UK guarantor to secure a room at one of our properties, this is required if they choose to pay their rent in instalments.
+We have partnered with HousingHand.co.uk who will act as UK based guarantors for international students.
+For more information about HousingHand.co.uk please visit HousingHand.co.uk

 For students who choose to pay in full, they will not be required to provide a UK guarantor however full payment will be required in advance of the tenancy commencing, no keys will be issued if we have not received the required payment of rent.